FleXoft/blog.fleischmann.hu/_posts/2022-06-21-Apple_Catalina2Monterey_upgrade.md

 After another little more than an hour (not including the Time Machine backup), all the expected functions are working fine again on the new OS. 🤞

 I don't feel it's any faster than the Catalina as some articles on the internet said so but it's still lagging a bit sometime... 😢

+**I find it very ridiculous and very sad at the same time that something can lag on such an expensive machine!!!**